-Producing great deep-sky images requires many hours of exposure time.
+The expanded second edition of The Astrophotography Planner will help you make the most of every clear night.
 Knowing when an object is optimally placed in the sky is critical to gathering the best data.
-This book features charts and maps for 76 of the best deep-sky objects visible from the northern hemisphere.
-The charts show how many quality imaging hours you can expect for each on any given date, as well as where it will be positioned.
-Maps are provided to help you decide how to frame each object, and field of view templates are provided for common sensors and focal lengths.
-Detailed information about the moon is included for 2019 and 2020.
+This new edition covers more areas of the sky and revised charts that will help you plan and optimize your astrophotography.
+The charts reveal how many imaging hours you can expect for each area on a given date, as well as the times it will be best positioned in the sky.
+The maps show a wide view to help you decide how to frame each object.
+Three years of daily information about the moon is also included to further assist with your planning.

 A sample page is posted below.
 There are 76 areas of the sky covered exactly like this in the book.
-Instead of simple rise and set times, it shows when the object is at least 15º above the horizon and the sky is dark.
+Instead of simple rise and set times, it shows when the object is at least 20º above the horizon and the sky is dark.
 Separate lines are plotted for those at 30º, 40º, and 50º latitude.